 Steel is a strong material that can be heated to a high temperature and molded into any shape.
-It has been used for centuries because it is durable, strong, versatile, and inexpensive.
-The way steel is processed essential to the outcome of a product.
+It has been used for centuries because it is durable, strong, versatile, and inexpensive—the way steel is processed is essential to the outcome of a product.

 This type of steel is usually produced by heating it until it becomes liquid, then rolling it out into a thin sheet.

-Cold Rolled Steel is a type of steel passed through rollers at room temperature.
-Cold-rolled steel is used in applications where strength and durability are not as important as hot-rolled steel.
+Cold Rolled Steel is steel passed through rollers at room temperature.
+Cold-rolled steel is used in applications where strength and durability are less critical than hot-rolled steel.

 This type of steel is produced by rolling hot steel through rollers, which cools the metal while flattening it into a sheet or strip.

 Hot Rolled VS Cold Rolled - What are the Advantages of Hot Rolled Steel?